act-rules/act-rules.github.io/pages/examples/element-language.md

 ## Ambiguous Words

 This `p` element has no default language because its words (and the sentence) are both English and French, thus no language is the _most common language_.
-The sentence has meaning both in English and French… This element has two unique languages, English and French, because all its words are part of both languages.a
+The sentence has meaning both in English and French…

 ```html
 <p>Paul put dire comment on tape</p>